ActivitySim/activitysim/docs/models.rst

 The work from home model includes the ability to adjust the work from home alternative constant to attempt to realize a work from home percent for what-if type analysis.
-This iterative procedure takes as input a target work from home percent, a tolerance percent for convergence, and the name of the coefficient to adjust to attempt to match the target work from home percent.
-An example setup is below.
+This iterative procedure takes as input a number of iterations, a target work from home percent, a tolerance percent for convergence, and the name of the coefficient to adjust.
+An example setup is below and the coefficient adjustment at each iteration is:
+``new_coefficient = log( target_percent / current_percent ) + current_coefficient``.

 ::

   # iterative what-if analysis example
   # omit these settings to not iterate
-  WORK_FROM_HOME_ITERATIONS: 10
+  WORK_FROM_HOME_ITERATIONS: 3
-  WORK_FROM_HOME_TARGET_PERCENT: 0.25
+  WORK_FROM_HOME_TARGET_PERCENT: 0.1
   WORK_FROM_HOME_TARGET_PERCENT_TOLERANCE: 0.01
   WORK_FROM_HOME_COEFFICIENT_CONSTANT: coef_work_from_home_constant